kartonfarkas/api_docs/source/integrations/index.rst

    <h2>Authentication</h2>

-We use the open source `Escher <http://escherauth.io/>`_ library to sign requests sent to your service, and also to validate your incoming requests.
+We use the open source `Escher <http://escherauth.io/>`_ library to sign requests sent to your service, and also to validate your incoming requests to the Emarsys API.
+The endpoints **must** support the HTTPS protocol.

-The endpoints **must** be implemented via the HTTPS protocol.
+The Escher library should configured with these values:

-**Integration Points**:
+* *Credential Scope* is specific to the service the request is going to.
+If you are receiving calls from us, it will be your credential scope, for example "**eu/yourservice/ems_request**".

-* *Credential Scope* is specific to your service, for example "**eu/yourservice/ems_request**" (your contact person will share this information)
+  If you are sending requests to the Emarsys API, you have to set the credential scope to "**eu/suite/ems_request**".
 * *Algo Prefix* and *Vendor Key* are both set to "**EMS**"
 * *Date Header Key* is set to "**X-Ems-Date**"
 * *Authentication Header Key* is set to "**X-Ems-Auth**"